-Local and Collector type streets may be designed with flexible pavements.
-The final finish street subgrade is expected to be in dark brown clay or tan clay subgrade areas.
+Local and Collector type residential streets may be designed with flexible pavements.
+The final finish street subgrade is expected to be in the Clay areas.
 Minimum flexible pavement sections for the anticipated subgrades are presented in Table No. 2 in the following page.
 The project geotechnical engineer should delineate the streets for different subgrades at the time of construction.
 Input parameters used in the pavement section calculations are presented in Table No. 3.